-- 4.7 This policy supports the notion of limited infill development within the defined Village Boundary where there is no adverse impact on the character of the area and where the development is sympathetic to its surroundings including neighbouring dwellings.
-It also seeks to resist other forms of inappropriate development in the countryside as detailed in the Village Design Statement. - 4.8 The Village Boundary is defined as being the limits of existing, nonagricultural, buildings of a permanent nature and their immediate surroundings.
-The Village Boundary therefore excludes: - Individual buildings and groups of dispersed or intermittent buildings that are clearly detached from the continuous built-up areas of the village; - Large gardens, paddocks and other undeveloped land in the curtilage of buildings on the edge of the settlement where they provide a transition between the surrounding countryside and the built-up areas of the village; - Agricultural buildings and associated land on the edge of the Village; - Outdoor sports and recreation facilities and other formal open spaces on the edge of the Village. - 4.9 Policy H1 defines "limited infill" as developments to be allowed only within the built-up areas on available sites that fall between existing houses. - 4.10 Future housing development within the Neighbourhood Area will need to be continuous but controlled in order to achieve steady and moderate growth. - 4.11 The allocations of sites B, D and E to create small cul-de-sac developments could include a mix of smaller/modest, lower cost homes, which would also assist in the ability of existing residents to downsize from larger houses which would free them up for families to move into.
-And thereby contribute to the strategic objective of promoting small scale and modest developments. - 4.12 Further details about the site allocation process, including all the sites which were appraised and the assessment matrix prepared by the independent consultant, are detailed at: www.loxleyvillage.com
+- 4.7 This policy supports the notion of limited infill development within the defined Development Boundary where there is no adverse impact on the character of the area and where the development is sympathetic to its surroundings including neighbouring dwellings.
+It also seeks to resist other forms of inappropriate development in the countryside as detailed in the Village Design Statement (Appendix 1). - 4.8 The Development Boundary is defined as being the limits of existing, non-agricultural, buildings of a permanent nature and their immediate surroundings, including identified sites with development potential.
+The Development Boundary therefore excludes: - Individual buildings and groups of dispersed or intermittent buildings that are clearly detached from the continuous built-up areas of the village; - Large gardens, paddocks and other undeveloped land in the curtilage of buildings on the edge of the settlement where they provide a transition between the surrounding countryside and the built-up areas of the village; - Agricultural buildings and associated land on the edge of the Village; - Outdoor sports and recreation facilities and other formal open spaces on the edge of the Village. - 4.9 Policy H1 defines "limited infill" as developments to be allowed only within the Development Area Boundary. - 4.10 Future housing development within the Neighbourhood Plan Area will need to be continuous but controlled in order to achieve steady and moderate growth. - 4.11 The allocations of sites B and C will ideally accommodate small developments which could include a mix of smaller/modest, lower cost homes.
+This would assist existing residents to downsize from larger homes which in turn would free these homes up for families to move into and contribute to the strategic objective of promoting small scale and modest developments. - 4.12 Further details about the site allocation process, including all the sites which were appraised and the assessment matrix prepared by the independent consultant, are detailed at: www.loxleyvillage.com.